online-ml/river/docs/releases/unreleased.md

 ## drift
 - The numpy usage was removed in `drift.KSWIN` in favor of `collections.deque`.
 Appending or deleting elements to numpy arrays imply creating another object.
 - Added the seed parameter to `drift.KSWIN` to control reproducibility.
-- The Kolmogorov-Smirnov test mode was changed to the default (`"auto"`) to suppress warnings.
+- The Kolmogorov-Smirnov test mode was changed to the default (`"auto"`) to suppress warnings (`drift.KSWIN`).
+- Unnecessary usage of numpy was also removed in other concept drift detectors.

 ## evaluate